kgruiz/Recapit/README.md

 - **Parallel processing** – document/image transcription and video chunk uploads run across configurable worker pools to shrink wall-clock time on larger batches.
 - **Quota-aware throttling** – shared token buckets and a quota monitor keep per-model RPM/TPM and upload concurrency within Gemini’s published limits, automatically backing off when 429s appear.
 - **Telemetry & cost tracking** – every request records tokens, duration, and metadata; CLI runs print a summary (with optional per-model breakdowns) and persist a JSON report with token usage and estimated spend.
-- **Smart defaults** – works out of the box with built-in prompts and LaTeX preambles, but you can drop override files in `templates/` when you need fine control.
+- **Smart defaults** – works out of the box with built-in prompts and LaTeX preambles; override prompts via `templates/` or custom strategies in `prompts/` when you need fine control.
+- **Resumable video ingestion** – manifests record normalized MP4 hashes, chunk ranges, and file URIs so reruns with `--skip-existing` only process dirty chunks.
 - **Auto classification** – invoke the tool without subcommands (or via `transcribe`) and heuristics choose the right prompt for slides, notes, worksheets, or documents.
 - **Image-first PDF handling** – every PDF is rasterized to per-page PNGs by default for consistent transcription; opt into direct PDF ingestion with `--pdf-mode pdf` or `PDFMode.PDF` when your chosen model supports it.
 - **Drop-in CLI & library** – invoke the Typer CLI from the shell or call the same functionality from Python without global state.